PatrycjaZiolkowska/JavaJourney/README.md

 # Development Environment

 I develop and test my Java code using Visual Studio Code as my local development environment, along with the Java Development Kit (JDK) to compile and run the code.
-I use Git as my version control system to manage and synchronize changes with the remote repository
+I use Git as my version control system to manage and synchronize changes with the remote repository.

 # Getting Started